Jawad Rafique Malik

-Jawad Rafique Malik (Urdu: جواد رفیق ملک) is a Pakistani civil servant who serves in BPS-22 grade as Industries Secretary of Pakistan.
+Jawad Rafique Malik (Urdu: جواد رفیق ملک) is a retired officer of Pakistani civil service who served in BPS-22 grade as Chief Secretary Punjab and Federal Secretary of the Kashmir Affairs and Gilgit-Baltistan Division.
 Hailing from Lahore, Malik belongs to the Pakistan Administrative Service and is batchmates with Fawad Hasan Fawad, Rizwan Ahmed, Sikandar Sultan Raja and Shoaib Mir Memon.

 Career

-Jawad Rafique Malik serves as the Pakistan Secretary of Industries and Production, in office since September 2021.
+Jawad Rafique Malik served as the Pakistan Secretary of Industries and Production; from September 2021 to December 2022.
 Prior to this, he tenured as Chief Secretary of Punjab from April 2020 to 7 September 2021.

 He served as Communications Secretary of Pakistan, in office from July 2019 to April 2020.
 He has also previously served as Chairman of the National Highway Authority.

 Malik was promoted to the rank of Federal Secretary in 2017, and served as Federal Secretary of the National Assembly of Pakistan from April 2017 to December 2017.
 Malik belongs to the Pakistan Administrative Service and is batchmates with Sikandar Sultan Raja, Fawad Hasan Fawad, Rizwan Ahmed, Allah Dino Khawaja and Zafarullah Khan.

 Before serving in the federal government, Malik served in the Government of Punjab as the provincial Health Secretary and Commissioner Lahore.